ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Protein_Classification_with_ProtTrans.md

 *  Recall: Fraction of true positives that are correctly predicted.
 *  F1-Score: Harmonic mean of precision and recall.
 *  Support: Number of actual occurrences of each class. <br>
 The zero and 1 in our table represent our classes (non-transmembrane 0) and (transmembrane 1).
 Ideally we would have high scores for all classes.
 Coefficients that are further away from zero are better, and you'd like to have a higher number for Mean and Variance.
 At the bottom is the 20% training data that we split being tested.
-31 tramsmembrane domain containing proteins accurately identified and 3042 transmembrane containing proteins incorrectly identified, 41 nontransmembrane domain containing proteins were correct and 2956 were correct.
+31 tramsmembrane domain containing proteins accurately identified and 3042 transmembrane containing proteins incorrectly classified, 41 nontransmembrane domain containing proteins were correct and 2956 were not correct.

 ### Not good results?
 Lets try a random forest model
 ```